Dhosi Hill

-Dhosi Hill is an important Vedic period site, an extinct volcano, standing alone at the north-west end of the Aravalli mountain range.
-Its height varies from about 345 to 470 meters from the surrounding lands and 740 meters from the sea level.
-At present the hill has temples, a pakka pond, ruins of a fort, caves and forest around it.
-In the ancient times, as per various scriptures like Mahabharata - Vanparv, Puranas, Shathpath Brahmana etc. the hill had Ashrams of various Rishis who made contributions to Vedic scriptures.

-The hill has all the physical features of a perfect volcanic hill with distinct crater, lava still lying on it and giving a perfect conical view from top.
+Dhosi Hill is an extinct volcano that stands alone at the north-west end of the Aravalli mountain range in southern Haryana, India.
+It was an important site during the Vedic period.
+Its rises 345 to 470 meters from the surrounding land and 740 meters above sea level.
+Currently, the hill has temples, a pakka pond, ruins of a fort, caves and forest around it.
+In the ancient times, as per various scriptures like Mahabharata - Vanparv, Puranas, Shathpath Brahmana etc., the hill had Ashrams of various Rishis who made contributions to Vedic scriptures.
+The hill has all the physical features of a perfect volcanic hill, with a distinct lava crater still lying on it, giving it a perfect conical view from top.